-Once you’ve decided you’d like to sell your home the next step is to work out the best way to do it.
+Once you’ve decided you’d like to sell your house the next step is to work out the best way to do it.
 There are several different directions you can go in, each with their own pros and cons.
 We’ll take a closer look at them here.

 Several ways to sell a home

-Which method you choose will depend on your personal circumstances, so it’s a good idea to think about what your priorities are – speed of sale, high price, hassle free process and so on – before making your decision.
+Which method you choose will depend on your personal circumstances, so it’s a good idea to think about what your priorities are – the speed of sale, high price, hassle free process and so on – before making your decision.
 Here are the most commonly used methods:

 Traditional estate agents – an estate agent with a nearby office will have good local knowledge but usually charges fees between 1% and 2% of the final sale price of a home, which can prove very expensive.
 However, if your home is unusual or the market is slow and you want someone to manage the process for you, they could be worth the investment.